NET-Training-7/.Net-Training-suju/README.md

-Write C# methods for following:
+1.Write C# methods for following:
-    Method to calculate product of squares of two supplied numbers.
+    1.Method to calculate product of squares of two supplied numbers.
-    Method to calculate cuberoot of a number.
+    2.Method to calculate cuberoot of a number.
-    Method to calculate BMI index of a person.
+    3.Method to calculate BMI index of a person.